dmitriy-kiriyenko/morgan/README.md

 ![Morgan Freeman](http://i.minus.com/ibaoph9FAREQ8L.jpeg)

-It is used to handle the infrastructure of live and staging servers for the web application
+It is used to handle the infrastructure of live and staging servers for the web application.

 ## Setup